GeorgiNedyalkov/node-express-tutirial/README.md

 For now we can create a document when we post an empty object.
 We only filter the proper data with the schema.
 We can now add validation to our schema to require different properties.

+## Route not Found

+Create a 404 route not found error page.

+Set up middleware folder.
+Create a 404 not Found function.

 # 2. Store API

 # 3. JWT